 When you’re working with Core Data, please try to keep in mind that it has been around for a long time – it was designed way before Swift existed, never mind SwiftUI, so occasionally you’ll meet parts that don’t work quite as well in Swift as we might hope.
 Hopefully we’ll see this improve over the years ahead, but in the meantime be patient!

-Be warned: Xcode really likes to ignore changes made in the Core Data editor, so I like to drive the point home by pressing Cmd+S before going to another file.
+As you progress, you might sometimes find that Xcode will ignore changes made in the Core Data editor, so I like to drive the point home by pressing Cmd+S before going to another file.
 Failing that, restart Xcode!

 All set?
 Let’s go!